tpresley/sygnal/README.md

 ## Prerequisites

-The only prerequisites to use Sygnal are Cycle.js itself and either @cycle/dom or snabbdom-pragma for virtual dom rendering.
-However, to handle more advanced observable/stream operations, it's helpful to install [xstream](https://github.com/staltz/xstream "xstream reactive stream library"), an observable library similar to Most or RxJS that is extremely small and fast, and is tailored for use in browser based functional reactive applications.
+For plain Javascript usage, Sygnal has no prerequisites as all dependencies are pre-bundled.

-To bootstrap a minimal Sygnal application using Vite and JSX:
+To bootstrap a minimal Sygnal application using Vite and that supports JSX:

 ```bash
 npx degit tpresley/sygnal-template my-awesome-app